MartinLambert/DominionStrict/README.md

 # Dominion Strict

 Web-based randomizer for Dominion cards.
-Recently rebuilt in Angular 10.2 with the --strict setting.
+Newly updated with the Allies set, and the 2nd editions of Seaside, Prosperity, and Hinterlands.